Kyiv Polytechnic Institute: Establishment

-The institute was founded as the Kyiv Polytechnic Institute of Emperor Alexander II on 31 August 1898.
-However, the construction of the current building complex was finished in 1902.
-Until then, the institute was renting out its space at the building of Commercial School located on Vorovsky Street.
+The institute was founded as the Kiev Polytechnic Institute of Emperor Alexander II on 31 August 1898.
+Its establishment was the result of partnership between the state and private sector encouraged by Sergei Witte, who served as finance minister of the Russian Empire at that time.
+The financing for the institution was provided by Kyiv City Duma and private donors, including the Tereshchenko family and Lazar Brodsky.
+The construction of the current building complex was finished in 1902.
+Until then, the institute rented space at the building of Commercial School located on Vorovsky Street.
 At that time, it had four departments: Mechanical, Chemical, Agricultural, and Civil Engineering.
 The first enrolment constituted of 360 students.
-The leading Russian scientists Dmitri Mendeleev, Nikolai Zhukovsky and Kliment Arkadyevich Timiryazev provided substantial scientific and organizational assistance in the founding of the institute.
+Prominent scientists Dmitri Mendeleev, Nikolai Zhukovsky and Kliment Arkadyevich Timiryazev provided substantial scientific and organizational assistance in the founding of the institute.

-Viktor Kyrpychov was the first rector of the KPI.
+Viktor Kyrpychov, the founder of the Kharkiv Polytechnic Institute, became the first rector of the KPI.
 It was largely due to Kyrpychov's efforts that such professors like V.P.
 Yermakov, S.M.
 Reformatsky, M.I.
 Konovalov or Vladimir Zworykin became members of the first faculty.
+The institute's scientific library was organized by Ukrainian art historian Mykola Biliashivskyi.
+The institute's director at that time was appointed directly by the imperial government after nomination by the Ministry of Finance.